Fire Apparatus

 - Mutual Aid Assistance

-Engine 1 holds 750 gallons of water and is capable of pumping 1250 GPM.
-It is the first responding apparatus for Medical Emergencies and responds with Engine 1 for all other emergencies.
+Reserve holds 750 gallons of water and is capable of pumping 1250 GPM.
+Reserve is replaces the first responding apparatus when they are out of service.

 Brush 1 & 2 / 2009 & 2010 Ford F-350